Destination / Location

-Our put out is at Conception Bay, a large inlet of water south of Mulege.
+Our trip starts on or near Conception Bay, a large inlet of water south of Mulege.
 There are several popular coastal campgrounds in the area.
 If the weather permits, we’ll cross the water and make our first camp on the more remote and unpopulated eastern edge of the bay.

 Conception Bay works as a natural buffer against encroaching civilization, keeping us separated from the towns and noise that tend to develop around the federal highways.
 In fact, the protruding finger of land that forms the eastern coast of the bay is rugged and remote, with plenty of opportunity for exploration.